parametrix/thebuildingcoder-archive/a/2073_lookup_foundation.md

 He would like to expand and generalise it to implement a whole suite of tools for exploring the .NET objects.

-For that purpose, we transferred ownership of the RevitLookup repository to the new [Lookup Foundation](https://github.com/lookup-foundation):
+For that purpose, we transferred ownership of the RevitLookup repository from my persnal account to the new [Lookup Foundation](https://github.com/lookup-foundation):

 <center>